Bonvenon!

 Background

-I love learning new languages, and often travel to immerse myself in them, a great way to learn.
+I love learning new languages, and often travel to immerse myself in them, it’s great way to learn.
 You just need a dictionary, and some way to document everything you “pick up” this way: overheard phrases, clippings of a magazine article, a sign found somewhere in the street.

 motî (the Walloon word for “dictionary”) is the result of this effort.